Community & Missions

 Locally, Bethel contributes 3% of its undesignated receipts to a group of Southern Baptist churches in Lincoln and Otero County through the Mountain Valley Baptist Association and 1% of undesignated receipts to the two New Mexico Baptist Camps – Inlow and Sivells.

 In addition to supporting missions through the Cooperative Program, Bethel also directly funds missions and missionaries serving in the in the United States and in several countries throughout the world.
 From Mescalero Baptist Mission on the Mescalero (Apache) Indian Reservation to the Cross family in Santiago, Chile and the Kendall family in Togo, West Africa, Bethel generously gives to support the advancement of God’s Kingdom and the proclamation of the Gospel of Jesus Christ to the ends of the earth.

 However, missions is not just about giving.
 It is about going as well.
 For the past several years, students and adults have participated in World Changers’ Mission trips to Gallop, NM and Ft.
 Smith, AR.
 A mission team from Bethel traveled to Belize in the summer of 2014 and previous teams have traveled to Cambodia.

 If we are to faithfully reach the ends of the earth with the Gospel, we must have a love for the lost who live in our own community.
 The Great Commission begins in our Jerusalem (Acts 1:8).
 That’s why we have been intentional to minister to our friends and neighbors in Alamogordo and Otero County.
-Through annual community events such as our “Freedom, Faith & Fireworks” Block Party on July 4 to Truck-or-Treat on Halloween, we want to be salt and light to those around us and impact our community and world with the Gospel of Jesus Christ.
+We want to be salt and light to those around us and impact our community and world with the Gospel of Jesus Christ.